 - In-class technology: we will be busy in every class session and we don't need technological distractions.
 Silence your cell phones in class & refrain from texting and social media use.
-If you use a laptop (some days they will be needed), do so only for taking notes or accessing course materials. - I will review proper citation with you; we will use MLA (which is
+If you use a laptop (on some days they will be needed), do so only for taking notes or accessing course materials, not for social media or other extraneous use. - I will review proper citation with you; we will use MLA (which is thoroughly described in Hacker, Writer's Reference).
+Please

-- thoroughly described in Hacker, Writer's Reference).
-Please demonstrate exemplary academic integrity in all your writing for this course; plagiarism will not be tolerated and will result in failing the class. - If you have a documented disability (learning or otherwise), consult with me immediately at the outset of the course so we can design a solution to help you be successful in this class.
+- demonstrate exemplary academic integrity in all your writing for this course, in accordance with the University's Academic Honesty policy; plagiarism will not be tolerated and will result in failing the class. - If you have a documented disability (learning or otherwise), consult with me immediately at the outset of the course so we can design a solution to help you be successful in this class.